Top 10 Poker Games 2022

 From Texas Hold'em to Chinese Poker, we cover everything you need to know about the most popular types of poker games.
 We'll also look at lesser-known poker variants, like Razz, which are frequently included in mixed games such as HORSE or 8-game.

-They say Texas Hold'em takes five minutes to learn and a lifetime to master and it's really true.
-Hold'em is by far the most popular poker game in the world but if you're one of the few that hasn't learned yet, don't worry.
-It's really easy.
+They say Texas Hold'em takes five minutes to learn and a lifetime to master and it's true!
+Hold'em is by far the most popular poker game in the world and we're here to guide you through the basics of the game.

 Hold'em is easy once you know the basics.
 Let's go through a hand together to see exactly how it works: